Carloto Cotta

-Carloto Cotta (*Paris, 31 January 1984) is a Portuguese actor, musician, and animal philanthropist.
+Carloto Cotta (born 31 January 1984) is a Portuguese actor, musician, and animal philanthropist.
 He is renowned for roles as Diamantino Matamouros in Diamantino (2018), for which he won a best actor award at the 2019 Portuguese Golden Globes, as the Young Ventura in Tabu (2012) and as Carloto himself in The Tsugua Diaries (2021).

 Early life and education

-Carloto comes from a family of artistic and colonial backgrounds.
+Cotta was born in Paris.
+He comes from a family of artistic and colonial backgrounds.
 His grandparents from his father's side were opera singers at the National Theatre of Saint Charles.
 His father exposed him at an early age to theatre's life at Teatro da Comuna and put him to play in a French historical drama series by Fernando Vendrell, in the role of a young Baudelaire.
 Due to his close relationship with his grandmother, he often attended the opera and neighbourhood cinemas.

-At the age of 15, while attending Plastic Arts, he decides to quit and join a Professional Course.
-He was lost, not knowing his call.
+At the age of 15, while attending Plastic Arts, he decided to quit and join a professional course.
+He was lost, not knowing his calling.
 He painted, drew, sculpted, made music, wrote, and a series of other activities which made him feel connected to the world of arts and creation.